Sign In Register

 Healthcare Facilities217

-Lauderdale has an average annual temperature of 66°F (19°C).
+Lauderdale enjoys a temperate climate with an average annual temperature of 66°F (19°C).
 Winters average 48°F in January while summers reach 83°F in July.
-Annual precipitation is 54.8 inches.
-The area enjoys 304 sunny days per year.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 54.8 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 36.
+100% of days have good air quality.
+The city sits at an elevation of 306 feet.

 Temperature